hbctraining/Training-modules/Visualization_in_R/lessons/01_basics_ggplot2.md

 ### Adding files to your working directory

-There are a couple files that we will be working with and you can access them using the links provided below.
-If you right click on the link, and "Save link as..".
-Choose `~/Visualizations-in-R/data` as the destination of the file.
-You should now see the file appear in your working directory. **We will discuss these files a bit later in the lesson.**

-We have two files that we will be using for plotting:
+We have two files that we will be working with in the lessons:

-1. A normalized counts file
+1. A normalized counts file (gene expression counts normalized for library size)
 2. A metadata file corresponding to the samples in our normalized counts dataset

-Download the files to the `data` folder in your project folder by **right-clicking** the links below.
+Download the files to the `data` folder by **right-clicking** the links below.
 Choose to `Save link as` and navigate to your `Visualizations-in-R/data` folder:

  - Normalized counts file: click [here](../data/normalized_counts.txt)
  - Metadata file: click [here](../data/new_metadata.csv)

-You should now see the file appear in your working directory.
+You should now see the files appear in the `data` folder.

 ### R package installation